-I used to take my nieces to brunch in Seattle every Saturday after gymnastics.
+I’ve been curating a list of the best spots for brunch in Seattle ever since I started a weekly tradition of taking my nieces to breakfast after gymnastics.
 First, let me tell you this is an expensive habit.
-Second, at least it’s made me stay really on top of the brunch scene in Seattle.
+Second, at least it’s made me stay really on top of the Seattle brunch scene.

 While I’ve been to an obscene amount of places for brunch, there are a few I go back to again and again.
 Whether you prefer sweet items like pancakes and French toast or more savory dishes with eggs or meat, here are my favorite places to get brunch in Seattle and exactly what to order.
 Who knows, your next favorite brunch place might be below!